WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "editorStyle": "file:./index.css" }
 ```

-Block type editor style definition.
-It will only be enqueued in the context of the editor.
+Block type editor styles definition.
+They will only be enqueued in the context of the editor.

+It's possible to pass a style handle registered with the [`wp_register_style`](https://developer.wordpress.org/reference/functions/wp_register_style/) function, a path to a CSS file relative to the `block.json` file, or a list with a mix of both ([learn more](#wpdefinedasset)).

 _Note: An option to pass also an array of editor styles exists since WordPress `5.9.0`._